Fredy Otárola: Congressman

 Eight years later, after his failed bid for the District Mayoralty of Huaraz, in the 2006 elections, he ran for Congress, and was elected on the joint Union for Peru-Peruvian Nationalist Party ticket, representing the Ancash Region.
 After the alliance split, Otárola sat in the Nationalist bench in Congress.
 From 2008 to 2009, he was the national spokesman of the Peruvian Nationalist Party.
 In the 2011 elections, he was reelected for another five-year term, this time on the Nationalists-dominated Peru Wins list.

 President of the Congress

 In 2013, Otárola was elected President of the Congress for the annual legislative term 2013–2014.
 During his tenure, Congress finally renewed the Constitutional Tribunal and the Board of the Directors of the Central Reserve Bank of Peru.
-His term ended on 22 July 2014, in which, he was appointed Minister of Labor by President Ollanta Humala.
+His term ended on 22 July 2014, in which, he was appointed Minister of Labour by President Ollanta Humala.

-Minister of Labor
+Minister of Labour

-President Ollanta Humala appointed Otárola as Minister of Labor on 22 July 2014, replacing Ana Jara, who was appointed Prime Minister of Peru.
+President Ollanta Humala appointed Otárola as Minister of Labour on 22 July 2014, replacing Ana Jara, who was appointed Prime Minister of Peru.
 He was replaced in the Presidency of the Congress by Second Vice President Luis Iberico Núñez for just a few days until the new election for President of Congress for the 2014–2015 term.
 His term ended on 17 February 2015, where he was transferred to head the Ministry of Justice.